About Bloor Homes

 The sustainable location of the site facilitates easy access to the facilities of Fradley on foot or by bike, such as the school, youth and community centre, church.

-The planning application has been informed by extensive technical studies, and includes a robust Transport Assessment.
-This report assesses highways safety and capacity of the surrounding highway network to ensure that the development can be safely accommodated.
-This will be reviewed and assessed by the local highways authority and National Highways during statutory consultation on the planning application.
+The plans have been informed by extensive technical studies, and a robust Transport Assessment.
+This report assessed highways safety and capacity of the surrounding highway network to ensure that the development can be safely accommodated.
+This was reviewed and assessed by the local highways authority and National Highways during statutory consultation on the outline planning application and no objections were raised.

 Flooding and drainage